freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Step.md

 ## Step.AddStimulusLocatorPair(StimulusLocatorPair) Method

-The function which adds a stimulus-locator paitr to `StimulusLocators` list and returns its reference
+This function adds a given or new `Stimulus`-`Locator` pair to the pairs list and returns its reference.

 ```csharp
 public HurPsyLib.StimulusLocatorPair AddStimulusLocatorPair(HurPsyLib.StimulusLocatorPair? newpair=null);